ey242/KiVA/README.md

 ## Supplemntary Prompts

-As outlined in our paper, we test additional prompt settings for KiVA.
+As outlined in our paper, we test additional prompt settings (instruction prompting, reflection prompting, code prompting and in-context learning) for KiVA.
 You can find the scripts for these attempts under chat_systems_supp folder.

 [1] Downs, L., Francis, A., Koenig, N., Kinman, B., Hickman, R., Reymann, K., ... & Vanhoucke, V. (2022, May).
 Google scanned objects: A high-quality dataset of 3d scanned household items.
 In 2022 International Conference on Robotics and Automation (ICRA) (pp. 2553-2560).
 IEEE.